MMAThijssen/catfish/catfish/README.md

 ## Usage
+`cd catfish`
 ```
-Marijke-tool [-h] [--input-file] [--output-file]
+catfish [-h] [--input-dir] [--split-dir]

 Required arguments:
-    -i, --input-dir         Path to input directory of FAST5 files
+    -i, --input-dir         Path to input directory of reads in FAST5 format
-    -s, --save-dir          Path to directory for saving basecalls in FASTQ format
+    -s, --split-dir         Path to directory to save split reads to

 Options:
     -c, --chunk-size        Length of chunks containing homopolymers for basecalling
     -h                      Shows help message and exit
-    -o, --output-file       Name of output file for failed reads
 ```

 ## Output
-Marijke-tool outputs a FASTQ file of all basecalled reads.
+Marijke-tool outputs a list of paths to the split reads containing homopolymers and a list of path to the split reads containing no homopolymers.

 ### Example usage
-`Marijke-tool -i <fast5_directory> -o <name_failed_reads_file> -s <basecalled> -c <size_of_homopolymer_chunks>`
+`Marijke-tool -i <fast5_directory> -s <split_reads> -c <size_of_homopolymer_chunks>`

-## Test
-Maybe include test to check if installation went well

 ## Useful links
-\ link to thesis \

-###### to do:
-add network checkpoint to folder data

-take parts from metrics that you need, move others to reduce dependencies

-make requirements file (pip install -r requirements.txt)

-Add the tool to PATH for your convenience (Chiron)
+The name is a reference to the fish as well as to the act of catfishing, in which it is an art to recognise a